Mets minor league rankings

 AGE: 23 | DRAFTED: Signed out of Dominican Republic

 Puello was having a breakout season in 2013 before he was suspended for his involvement with the Biogenesis investigation.
-Currently has only 12 extra-base hits and the worst slugging percentage of his career.
+Is the power coming?
+Has three home runs in his last six starts.

 AGE: 21 | DRAFTED: 1st round (2011)